crtheisen/lol-mastery-analysis/README.md

 ##Visualizations

 All of our visualizations were built using [D3.js](https://d3js.org/).
+This was chosen because of the ease of implementation and its compatibility with mobile platforms; we wanted the site to be as accessible as possible.
 The visualization browsing site [bl.ocks.org](http://bl.ocks.org/) was a huge inspiration for us when looking for new ways to present data.

 ####Heatmap